 Kitiel pressed his lips together and eyed Alec carefully.
 "Yes, that is a good idea.
 But we have to bring the Key and those two.
 Surely there has to be a punishment for this."

-Alec laughed and sat back against the wall, letting it support him.
-He was too drained.
-"Well, let's hurry then.
+Akiel nodded contemplatively and Alec sat back against the wall, letting it support him.
+He was too drained to stand, and his collar was still burning.
+"Well, let's hurry, then.
 It's been too long."

 Kitiel reached down and picked the Key up, dangling it between his fingers and eyeing it carefully.
 "Hurry up and tie them up or something, then," he said.
-"Alec has someone waiting for him, remember?"
+"I want to go home."